dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 However two pieces of evidence go against that guess:

--  NVIDIA folks familiar with my current hardware inform me that they're able to get much more I/O when they're careful (TODO verify)
+-  NVIDIA folks familiar with my current hardware inform me that they're able to get much higher I/O throughput when they're careful (TODO verify)
 -  The CPU scaling is similarly poor, despite the fact that it's obviously not reaching full I/O bandwidth